Klopp doesn't want Liverpool to chase Golden Boot for Salah

 "We respect West Brom, we respect the competition of the Premier League.
 We know we need points to be in the top four.

-"West Brom were maybe lucky in a couple of situations against United but they deserved it.
-Now they have a home game and want to show that they believe in their little last chance.
+"West Brom were maybe lucky in a couple of situation against United but they deserved it.
+Now they have a home game and want to show that they believe in their little last chance

 "We need to be at our best, we lost in the FA Cup – I don't need to remind anybody of that.